ton-blockchain/jetton-contract/README.md

    Reducing fees in a blockchain configuration does not require additional actions.
    However, increasing fees in a blockchain configuration requires preliminary preparation - e.g. wallets and services must start sending Toncoins for gas in advance based on future parameters.

+## Version History

+This is a fork of https://github.com/ton-blockchain/stablecoin-contract but with removed governance functionality.